projectcontour/contour/design/tls-backend-verification.md

 This was rejected for two reasons

 1. Contour already watches Secret objects, so we get this for free without having to watch a new set of objects.
-2. Using ConfigMaps creates a precident for storing other information in ConfigMaps.
+2. Using ConfigMaps creates a precedent for storing other information in ConfigMaps.
 As ConfigMaps are just homeless annotations, their potential for misuse is endless.

 ## Security Considerations